 Post Reorganization, on August 10, 2006, we account for the unvested Evercore LP partnership units as compensation paid to employees in accordance with Statement of Financial Accounting Standard ("SFAS") No. 123R, "Share Based Payments", ("SFAS 123R"), which we adopted effective January 1, 2006.
 The unvested Evercore LP partnership units vest based on the achievement of one of the performance and service vesting conditions as described above.
 In accordance with SFAS 123R, accruals of compensation costs for awards with a performance or service condition are based on the probable outcome of that service or performance condition.
-Compensation cost is accrued if it is probable that the performance condition will be achieved.
+Compensation cost is accrued if it is probable that the performance condition will be achieved and is not accrued if it is not probable that the performance condition will be achieved.

 We have heretofore concluded that it is not probable that the conditions relating to a decline in the collective beneficial ownership of Messrs.
 Altman, Beutner and Aspe (and trusts benefiting their families and permitted transferees), a change of control of Evercore or a lack of continued association of Messrs.
 Altman, Beutner and Aspe with Evercore will be achieved, or that the death or disability condition during the employment period will be satisfied.
 Accordingly, we have not been accruing compensation expense relating to these unvested partnership units.
 However, the completion of this offering will probably result in Messrs.
-Altman, Beutner and Aspe, and trusts benefiting their families and permitted transferees, collectively, ceasing to beneficially own at least 90% of the aggregate Evercore LP partnership units owned by them on the date the Reorganization, which will in turn result in the vesting of 4,853,164, or 50%, of the unvested partnership units.
+Altman, Beutner and Aspe, and trusts benefiting their families and permitted transferees, collectively, ceasing to beneficially own at least 90% of the aggregate Evercore LP partnership units owned by them on the date of the Reorganization, which will in turn result in the vesting of 4,853,164, or 50%, of the unvested partnership units.
 In the event that we successfully complete this offering but Messrs.
-Altman, Beutner and Aspe, and trusts benefiting their families and permitted transferees, collectively, own at least 90% of the aggregate Evercore LP partnership units owned by them on the date the Reorganization, which will in turn result in the vesting of 4,853,164, or 50%, of the unvested partnership units and the 1,039,505 unvested RSUs issued in conjunction with the IPO described below.
+Altman, Beutner and Aspe, and trusts benefiting their families and permitted transferees, collectively, continue to beneficially own at least 90% of the aggregate Evercore LP partnership units owned by them on the date of the Reorganization, our Equity Committee nonetheless intends to accelerate the vesting of these 4,853,164 unvested partnership units and the 1,039,505 unvested RSUs issued in conjunction with the IPO described below.